-Salted brookie bars combine fudgy chocolate brownies and chewy chocolate chip cookies for a crowd-pleasing dessert that's salty, sweet, and SUPER chocolatey!
+Salted brookie bars combine fudgy chocolate brownies and chewy chocolate chip cookies for a crowd-pleasing homemade dessert that's salty, sweet, and SUPER chocolatey!

 When it comes to recipes that put a fun twist on a classic dessert, nothing can top brookies!
 The combination of two of the most loved desserts - brownies and chocolate chip cookies - makes for one epic sweet treat!

 A brookie is a dessert that combines both a brownie and a chocolate chip cookie.
 Brookies are commonly baked in either cookie or bar form.

 The perfect brookie bar recipe begins with outstanding recipes for brownies and chocolate chip cookies.
 My recipes for fudgy chocolate brownies and chewy chocolate chip cookies pair beautifully to create brookie bars that are rich, chocolatey, soft/chewy, and irresistible!